 • Promoting positive attitudes towards schoolwork and teachers;

-What are the origins are dialogic teaching?
+What are the origins of dialogic teaching?

 The term was first developed by Robin Alexander throughout the early 2000s, however the concept of dialogic talk can be traced back to Socrates.
 Socrates suggested that education practice should be centered on notions of dialogue and that question should elicit new thinking and not probe for set answers.
 A teacher and student participated in a question that neither of them knew the answer to, suggesting that the process is more important than the outcome.

 Before Alexander began his research, Vygotsky was driven by a concern for language.
 He suggests that development has a social process because children learn through social interaction by communicating and interacting with more knowledgeable and more able people.
 They gain a better understanding of prior knowledge.
 This is better known as cognitive scaffolding.
 Vygotsky linked better language with better thinking or a stronger ability to express what they mean.
 Children need rich learning environments.
 In these settings, there needs to be opportunities for children to engage in meaningful conversations about topics which interest them.
 These discussions help build relationships between peers and adults.
 In addition to building relationships, conversation allows children to share information and opinions.
 Through discussion, children become aware of themselves and each other.
 As well as developing friendships, children begin to understand the world around them.
 Conversation provides a safe environment where children feel comfortable sharing personal thoughts and feelings.